lalamove/challenge/freshgrad.md

 # What?

-You will write a command line program that can create/list/take an order, to simulate a very simple Lalamove.
+You will write a command line program for macOS/Linux that can create/list/take an order, to simulate a very simple Lalamove.

 Please also write a README explaining your technology choices, and some instruction